Taking a trip from Porto to Matosinhos?

 Its location is conveniently centralized, just a brief walk from the Matosinhos Market metro station, making it quite accessible to those using public transport.

-• Metro: The blue line (A) runs frequently from Matosinhos Market station back to central Porto, being a quick and reliable option.
+- Metro: The blue line (A) runs frequently from Matosinhos Market station back to central Porto.

-• Walk: If you’re up for a long stroll, you can walk back to Porto along the waterfront promenade, which takes a couple of hours.
+- Walk: If you’re up for a long stroll, you can walk back to Porto along the waterfront promenade.
+It takes a couple of hours.

 Conclusion